JNK234/Netlogo-LLM-Extension/plan.md

 - Error handling could be more granular with specific error codes
 - Only OpenAI provider implemented

-## Phase 2: Essential Multi-LLM Support - Balanced Approach
+## Phase 2: Multi-Provider LLM Support (PRIORITY 1) 🎯

+**Objective**: Implement support for Claude, Gemini, and Ollama providers - the core value proposition

+**Priority Rationale**: Multi-provider support is the primary differentiator and user value.
+This should be completed first before system upgrades or comprehensive testing.

 ### Design Philosophy: Best of Both Worlds